Year 4 Multiplication Tables Check

 How can I help my child prepare?

 The best way to keep the test stress-free is to work some time- tables practice into your daily routine well in advance.
-With regular practice, your child will get used to tackling these kind of questions with confidence.
+With regular practice, your child will get used to tackling these kinds of questions with confidence.
+They have been set a series of '2dos' to access questions which require rapid recall of their times table on Purplemash using the Monster Multiplication game and also the 'Y4 test'.

 If your child is feeling nervous in the approach to the check, don’t panic.
 Our top five tips for helping your child learn their times tables will get them up to speed: